LennaHammer/English/EVP/out/words_adjective.md

 ## 217. long ## adjective
 /lɔːŋ/ MANY WORDS
 [A2]describes a piece of writing which has a lot of pages or words
-- a long letter/book/report
+- a long `letter/book/report`

 ## 218. lost ## adjective
 /lɔːst/ PERSON
 [A2]not knowing where you are or where you should go
-- I got lost driving home.
+- I `got` lost driving home.
 - You look lost - can I help you?

 ## 219. loud ## adjective
 /lɑʊd/
 [A2]making a lot of noise
-- a loud noise/voice
+- a loud `noise/voice`
 - Would you speak a little louder, please?
 - I heard a loud bang and then saw black smoke.

 ## 220. low ## adjective
 /loʊ/ AMOUNT/LEVEL
 [A2]small in amount, size or level
-- low temperatures
+- low `temperatures`
-- The big supermarket has the lowest prices.
+- The big supermarket has the lowest `prices`.
 - These people are living on relatively low incomes.
-- a low-fat diet
+- a low`-fat` diet
-- Vegetables are generally low in calories.
+- Vegetables are generally low `in` calories.

 ## 221. lucky ## adjective
 /ˈlʌk.i/
 [A2]having good things happen to you by chance
 - I'm going on vacation.
-"Lucky you!"
+"Lucky `you`!"
-- For ten games, the Orioles have gotten every conceivable lucky break.
+- For ten games, the Orioles have gotten every conceivable lucky `break`.
-- They're lucky to have such a nice office to work in.
+- They're lucky `to` have such a nice office to work in.
-- He's lucky that he wasn't fired.
+- He's lucky `that` he wasn't fired.
 - Today is my lucky day!
 - We'll be lucky if we get there by midnight at this rate.

 ## 222. mad ## adjective
 /mæd/ ANGRY
 [A2]angry
-- Are you still mad at me?
+- Are you still mad `at` me?
-- Kerry got really mad with Richard for not doing washing the dishes.
+- Kerry got really mad `with` Richard for not doing washing the dishes.
-- He's always complaining and it makes me so mad.
+- He's always complaining and it `makes` me so mad.
-- My little brother drives me mad sometimes!
+- My little brother `drives` me mad sometimes!

 ## 223. magic ## adjective
 /ˈmædʒ.ɪk/ ENTERTAINMENT
 [A2]relating to skillful tricks done to entertain people
-- a magic show
+- a magic `show`
-- I'll show you a magic trick.
+- I'll show you a magic `trick`.

 ## 224. married ## adjective
 /ˈmær.iːd/ get married
 [A2]to begin a legal relationship with someone as their husband or wife
-- When are you getting married?
+- When are you `getting` married?
-- Chris and Debbie got married last summer.
+- Chris and Debbie `got` married last summer.
-- Jamie's getting married to Laura.
+- Jamie's getting married `to` Laura.

 ## 225. married ## adjective
 /ˈmær.iːd/ WITH WIFE/HUSBAND
 [A2]having a wife or husband
-- a married couple
+- a married `couple`
-- How long was she married to Nick?
+- How long was she married `to` Nick?
-- We've been happily married for twenty-five years.
+- We've been `happily` married for twenty-five years.
-- She had an affair with a married man.
+- She had an affair with a married `man`.

 ## 226. missing ## adjective
 /ˈmɪs.ɪŋ/ LOST